 The addictive nature of this harmful illicit substance is reinforced by its ability to create intensely pleasurable feelings.
-Heroin accomplishes this by binding to opioid receptors in the body and once the chemical interaction has taken place, the affected nerve cells are prompted to release a neurotransmitter called dopamine.
+Heroin accomplishes this by binding to opioid receptors in the body.
+Once the chemical interaction has occurred, the affected nerve cells are prompted to release a dopamine neurotransmitter.

 The high you get from using heroin will ultimately decrease with continued use as you become tolerant of the drug.
-This tolerance then promotes taking higher and higher amounts of heroin, and this is when the chances of overdose and death are increased.
+This tolerance then promotes taking higher and higher amounts of heroin, which increases the chances of overdose and death.

 Heroin Dependence and Tolerance

-One of the most dangerous side effects of heroin use is its ability to elicit both tolerance and physiologic dependence in a relatively short amount of time.
-Dependence is a physical phenomenon that leads users to feel uncomfortable or sick without heroin in their system.
-This occurs because the body has become so accustomed to the heroin.
+One of the most dangerous side effects of heroin use is its ability to elicit tolerance and physiologic dependence in a relatively short time.
+Dependence is a physical phenomenon that makes people feel uncomfortable or sick without heroin in their system.
+This occurs because the body has become so accustomed to heroin.
 In fact, it is one of the most dangerous short-term effects of heroin use because it does not take long to develop this kind of tolerance and dependency on the drug.

-Mental Health Concerns are Another Side Effect of Heroin Use
+Mental Health Issues as Another Side Effect of Heroin Use

-You don’t have to have a years-long addiction to drugs to develop mental health disorders.
-One of the short-term effects of heroin use—because it impacts the physical structures of the brain—are mental health concerns that can be encountered with heroin use.
+One of the short-term effects of heroin use—because it impacts the physical structures of the brain—is the occurrence of mental health concerns.
 These mental health struggles may include:

 - Memory problems